 Moving to a new city, town, state, or country means setting up utilities in another area where your current suppliers may not provide service.
 If this is the case, setting up utilities can take a bit of time and juggling to ensure that your lights, heat, and other services are still functioning while you're packing up your old home and are running when you arrive and settle into your new space.

 Who Will Be Your New Provider?

 Depending on where you're moving to, your current provider may not service your new neighborhood.
 You may even be moving to another area of the country that has different regulations and set-up processes for utility services.
 Many city and state websites will provide information, including utility company and service provider details, for newcomers.

-The best thing to do is to Google utilities in your new city.
-Most cities provide local services such as garbage pickup, sewer, water services and recycling as well.
-Electricity or hydro and gas options are usually supplied at the state level so best to check with your state's website for more information.
+The best thing to do is to search on the Internet utilities in your new city.
+Most cities provide local services, such as garbage pickup, sewer, water services, and recycling as well.
+Electricity or hydro and gas options are usually supplied at the state level, so it's best to check with your state's website for more information.
 To locate a state website, go to www.usa.gov and in Canada, go to www.canada.gc.ca to link directly with a provincial site.

-Every utility company has their own policy and process when it comes to signing you up for new services.
-If you're moving to a new state or to another country, such as from Canada to the US, you might have to provide deposit for most of your services, only because the companies can't always guarantee a solid credit check.
-While this may require that you pay a higher fee upfront, once the company knows you'll pay your bills, you'll receive your deposit back.
+Every utility company has its own policy and process when it comes to signing up for new services.
+If you're moving to a new state or to another country, such as from Canada to the U.S., you might have to provide a deposit for most of your services, because the companies can't always guarantee a solid credit check.
+While this may require that you pay a higher fee up front, you'll receive your deposit back once the company knows you'll pay your bills.

-Finally, once you've had your utilities set up, remember to keep track of your billing dates and payment options so you're not left in the dark.
+Once you've had your utilities set up, remember to keep track of your billing dates and payment options, so you're not left in the dark.